claus-codes/tutorials/README.md

 ### Assignment 1
-The first assignment is an easy one:
+This first assignment is an easy one:

 > Write code that calls `console.log()` with your own message.